WilliamEchols/nixos/README.md

 # Configuration

 Nix flake files are located at `~/Desktop/nixos` and system-specific files are located at `~/Desktop/nixos/hosts/HOSTNAME`.

+There are currently three system configurations intended for distinct computers.
+Each configuration has an associated `nixtest-*` and `nixit-*` command for quick iterations:
+- `epsilon`: intended for laptop use
+- `lambda`: intended for desktop with NVIDIA GPU support
+- `theta`: intended for headless server

 After making modifications, you can test the config with `nixtest-l` (lambda desktop) or `nixtest-e` (epsilon laptop) (run configuration but don't save to boot menu) or use the config with `nixit-l` or `nixit-e` (run conguration and save to boot menu).